Judge Frank Caprio to retire from Providence Municipal Court

-City Council President Rachel Miller said she has accepted his decision to retire “after nearly 40 exemplary years on the bench.”
+City Council President Rachel Miller said she has accepted Caprio’s decision to retire “after nearly 40 exemplary years on the bench.”

 Miller said Caprio has offered to volunteer with the court and she will support his nomination for an unpaid “chief emeritus” role at next week’s council meeting.
-But his retirement means he will not be one of the three municipal judges appointed to the court.
+But his retirement means he will not be one of the city’s three appointed municipal judges.

 Caprio often went viral for dismissing tickets from residents who appeared on the show and shared their personal stories.